JacksonLLee/cls-proceedings/readme.md

 Outputs
 -------

-If you run `cls-compile.py` and all goes well, the final proceedings PDF output should be sitting right inside your working directory (hurray!).
+If you run `cls-compile.py` and all goes well, the final proceedings PDF outputs should be sitting right inside your working directory (hurray!).
 In addition, all intermediate files are kept for reference.
 Inside the working directory, you should see the new folders